scaleinnotech/Learn.MakerCloud_en/docs/ch12_smart_city/light/smart_light.md

 [TOC]

-When learning about push and toggle buttons on MakerCloud, you learned how to control the lights on your micro:bit with buttons on MakerCloud.

-This page has some instructions on building a smart light using the Powerbrick RGB light.
+This page has some instructions on building a smart light using the Powerbrick RGB light and controlling the smart light with widgets on MakerCloud.

 ### Construction
 ##### You will need: